CodeMouse92/no-monster-minecraft/README.md

 * Silverfish
 * Spiders

-This group is controlled by gamerule `spawnArthropods`.
+Control with the group rule `spawnArthropods`.

 ### Monsters